beemak789/Lab.Practicing-Git/README.md

-This repo is for leanring git
+This repo is for learning git
+This is the second change committed*